PhD Program in Economics, Analytics and Decision Sciences

 - Prof. Ennio Bilancini (Full Professor of Political Economy, IMT School)

-- Dr. Andrea Averardi (Assistant Professor in Administrative Law, IMT School)
+- Prof. Andrea Averardi (Assistant Professor in Administrative Law, IMT School)

 - Prof. Alberto Bemporad (Full Professor of Control Systems, IMT School)

 - Prof. Valerio Capraro (Senior Lecturer of Economics, Middlesex University London)

 - Prof. Jose.
 R. Carvalho (Professor of Econometrics, Universidade Federal do Ceará)

 - Prof. Gustavo Cevolani (Associate Professor in Logic and Philosophy of Science, IMT School)